guylangston/IDE-URI/README.md

 Clicking this link in a brower will take you to this link.

 ## Tooling
-IDE Right-Click on any class or method > Get Hyperlink URI.
+- IDE Right-Click on any class or method > Get Hyperlink URI.
 Will place an appropriately formatted URI onto the clipboard.
+- Refactor-Rename would sync in MarkDown files